Skip to main content

 Learning from the legacy of Lloyd's links to slavery

-Lloyd’s Collection contains objects, publications and archives relating to Lloyd’s activities from its foundation, in the late 1680s to the present day.
-Our Collection has developed over time and grown through individual purchases and donations made to Lloyd’s.
-It doesn’t provide a complete record of the activities of the Lloyd’s market or all what has been insured by Lloyd’s in its 330 year history, but nevertheless allows us to witness some of our past.
+The Lloyd’s Collection contains objects, archives and publications relating to Lloyd’s from its foundation in the late 1680s to the present day.
+Our Collection has developed over time and grown through individual purchases and donations.
+It doesn’t provide a complete record of the activities of the Lloyd’s Market or everything that has been insured at Lloyd’s in its 330 year history, but allows us to witness some aspects of our past.

-Recently, we have been exploring our archive to better understand our historical links to the transatlantic slave trade through a research collaboration with Black Beyond Data, from John’ Hopkins University, and independently funded by the Mellon Foundation.
-The research will be published in early November 2023.
+Recently, we have been exploring our archive to better understand our historical links to the transatlantic slave trade through a research collaboration with Black Beyond Data from Johns Hopkins University, independently funded by the Mellon Foundation.
+The research was published in early November 2023 via Underwriting Souls.

-You can listen to a short extract of each conversation or hear the full conversation by following the link which provides historical information on the item along with the conversation.
+You can listen to a short extract of each conversation or hear the full conversations by following the links below.

 Please note: you may encounter harmful content and language in these conversations.
-We believe, however, it is important to bring to the foreground the absent and hidden histories of enslavement.
+However, we believe it is important to bring to the foreground the absent and hidden histories of enslavement.
 We would like to thank all of our colleagues for sharing their experiences.

-If you have any feedback or comments about the issues raised please email:
+If you have any feedback or comments about the issues raised in these conversations, please email:

 The Conversations